Protect against malware

-- Network viruses: worms that are memory-only or packet-only programs (not file-based).
+- Network viruses: Worms that are memory-only or packet-only programs (not file-based).
 Anti-malware is unable to detect or remove network viruses.

-- Rootkits: file-based malware that manipulate calls to operating system components.
+- Rootkits: File-based malware that manipulate calls to operating system components.
 Applications, including monitoring and security software, need to make such calls for very basic functions, such as listing files or identifying running processes.
 By manipulating these calls, rootkits are able to hide their presence or the presence of other malware.

-Spyware/grayware comprises applications and components that collect information to be transmitted to a separate system or collected by another application.
+Spyware and grayware comprises applications and components that collect information to be transmitted to a separate system or collected by another application.
 Spyware/grayware detections, although exhibiting potentially malicious behavior, may include applications used for legitimate purposes such as remote monitoring.
 Spyware/grayware applications that are inherently malicious, including those that are distributed through known malware channels, are typically detected as other Trojans.

-Spyware/grayware applications are typically categorized as:
+Spyware and grayware applications are typically categorized as: